-Our board of directors met nine times during 2007, including regular, special and telephonic meetings.
-Each director who served as a director during 2007 attended at least 75% of the total number of board meetings held during the period of 2007 during which he or she was a director and the total number of meetings held by all board committees on which he or she served during the period of 2007 during which he or she was a member of such committees.
+Our board of directors met nine times during 2010, including regular, special and telephonic meetings.
+Each director who served as a director during 2010 attended at least 75% of the total number of board meetings held during 2010 while he or she was a director and of the total number of meetings held by all board committees on which he or she served during 2010.